nicoveraz/material-icons-docsify/README.md

 # Material Icons Plugin for Docsify

-This plugin allows you to easily add Material Icons to your Docsify-powered documentation using a simple and intuitive syntax.
+This plugin allows you to easily add Material Icons to your Docsify-powered documentation.

 > Syntax inspired by  https://github.com/erickjx/docsify-material-icons/